pharaox/carnalitas_x/README.md

 As in Carnalitas, prisoners can be enslaved via the *Enslave* interaction.
 If the prisoner is already someone else's slave, he or she can be "seized" via the *Seize Slave* interaction.

 Unlike Carnalitas, a person can only be enslaved if he or she is a prisoner.
 The *Enslave* interaction is not available on free courtiers.
-Since a prisoner doesn't really have a choice, both *Enslave* and *Seize Slave* interactrions are accepted automatically.
+Since a prisoner doesn't really have a choice, both *Enslave* and *Seize Slave* interactions are accepted automatically.

 When deciding to initiate enslaving or seizing of slaves, the AI is driven by considerations similar to the ones listed under [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
 In addition, factors such as AI compassion, greed, and their opinion of the prisoner also play a role.
 Unlike Carnalitas, the AI would rather not enslave a prisoner if he or she should rather be executed (execution reason, rival / nemesis, unfaithful spouse, etc.), unless the prisoner survived for more than 2 years.